ceramicnetwork/specs/README.md

 ### Anchor service

-As mentioned in the [Blockchain anchoring](#blockchain-anchoring) section there is a need for a blockchain anchoring service that alleviates the need for users to make a blockchain transaction for each of their document update.
+As mentioned in the [Blockchain anchoring](#blockchain-anchoring) section there is a need for a blockchain anchoring service that alleviates the need for users to make a blockchain transaction for each of their document updates.
 Instead a ceramic node can rely on an anchoring service that receives anchor requests and on a regular interval batches these requests into a single transaction.
 This service can be run by anyone, and it's possible to configure which anchoring service to use in the ceramic node by specifying a **Service policy** in the configuration file.
 Different services might offer anchors to different blockchains and depending on the context one blockchain might be prefered to another.

 ### Other services